Simply bananas

 But I suspect that is not enough to satisfy those who dig for truth with a determined spade.

-In 'The Facts Of Art' I have tried to keep my quotations and analysis of work limited to only that which serves to unpeal the layers of myth and mystery built up over many years, and which surrounds art today.
+In 'The Facts Of Art' I have tried to keep my quotations and analysis of work limited to only that which serves to unpeal the layers of myth and mystery built up over many years, and which seems to surround art today.

 Now, consider these examples: